 - A Library card or Guest Pass is required.
 Request a Guest Pass at the Reference Desk.

-- If there are no available computers, scan your library card or guest pass at our automated computer Sign In Station located near the Reference Desk to be assigned the next available computer.
+- If there are no available computers, visit the Reference Desk to be assigned the next available computer.

 - Patrons using library services must comply with the Library’s Rules of Conduct and Internet Access & Use Policy.

 - For more information contact the Reference Department or stop at the Reference Desk for assistance.